-During the use phase, products based on polyurethane or silane-modified polymer are crosslinked and essentially comprise an inert three-dimensional network.
+During the use phase, products based on polyurethane are crosslinked and essentially comprise an inert three-dimensional network.
 They are long-lasting products which protect our buildings in the form of adhesives, coatings or sealants as well as make an essential contribution in retaining their function and long-term value.